Have you ever thought about how much the little charges really do turn off potential customers?

 Before you know it, you’ve spent $50 at a gas station – all because they offered free air.
 No gimmicks, no fine print, just a decent gesture.

 Let’s do some easy math.
 Say fifteen people stop for air each day.
-Every fifth person that stops for *free* air will go inside and spend $10.
+Every third person that stops for *free* air will go inside and spend $10.

 Charge $1 for air?
 You make $15.